Plan a Jewish Wedding Perfectly

 While attending the wedding ceremony, all guests are supposed to follow a particular dressing protocol.
 Therefore, if you have any themes planned, it should be in line with the following, or the plan should wait until the ceremony is over and the after-party begins:

-As a wedding planner, it is one of your basic duties to make the seating arrangements correct.
-Since we are discussing a Jewish wedding here, there are some very strict rules that need to be kept in mind and arranged well in advance.
+As a wedding planner, one of your primary responsibilities is to ensure the seating arrangements are meticulously organized.
+When planning a Jewish wedding, there are specific traditions and rules to adhere to, which must be carefully considered and arranged in advance.

 Arrange for Candies